iamkhin-dev/Moofin/README.md

 - 📜 [ChangeLog](#-changelog)

 >[!WARNING]
-> Moofin is under development, the release date is undefined but above all the release is sure a potrotype
+> Moofin is under development, the release date is undefined but above all the release is sure a potrotype.
+> the name Moofin was taken from: [Moofin](https://www.twitch.tv/moofin__)

 ## ⚙️ Installation Guide